癌症研究

 摘要

-Loss of anticancer NK cell function in AML patients is associated with fatal disease progression and remains poorly understood.
-Here, we demonstrate that AML-blasts isolated from patients rapidly inhibit NK cell function and escape NK cell-mediated killing.
-Transcriptome analysis of NK cells exposed to AML-blasts revealed increased CREM expression and transcriptional activity, indicating enhanced cAMP signalling, confirmed by uniform production of the cAMP-inducing prostanoid PGE2 by all AML-blast isolates from patients.
-Phosphoproteome analysis disclosed that PGE2 induced a blockade of LCK-ERK signalling that is crucial for NK cell activation, indicating a two-layered escape of AML-blasts with low expression of NK cell-activating ligands and inhibition of NK cell signalling.
-To evaluate the therapeutic potential to target PGE2 inhibition, we combined Fcg-receptor-mediated activation with the prevention of inhibitory PGE2-signalling.
-This rescued NK cell function and restored the killing of AML-blasts.
-Thus, we identify the PGE2-LCK signalling axis as the key barrier for NK cell activation in two-layered immune escape of AML-blasts that can be targeted for immune therapy to reconstitute anti-cancer NK cell immunity in AML patients.
+ABSTRACT: Loss of anticancer natural killer (NK) cell function in patients with acute myeloid leukemia (AML) is associated with fatal disease progression and remains poorly understood.
+Here, we demonstrate that AML blasts isolated from patients rapidly inhibit NK cell function and escape NK cell-mediated killing.
+Transcriptome analysis of NK cells exposed to AML blasts revealed increased CREM expression and transcriptional activity, indicating enhanced cyclic adenosine monophosphate (cAMP) signaling, confirmed by uniform production of the cAMP-inducing prostanoid prostaglandin E2 (PGE2) by all AML-blast isolates from patients.
+Phosphoproteome analysis disclosed that PGE2 induced a blockade of lymphocyte-specific protein tyrosine kinase (LCK)-extracellular signal-regulated kinase signaling that is crucial for NK cell activation, indicating a 2-layered escape of AML blasts with low expression of NK cell-activating ligands and inhibition of NK cell signaling.
+To evaluate the therapeutic potential to target PGE2 inhibition, we combined Fcγ-receptor-mediated activation with the prevention of inhibitory PGE2 signaling.
+This rescued NK cell function and restored the killing of AML blasts.
+Thus, we identify the PGE2-LCK signaling axis as the key barrier for NK cell activation in 2-layered immune escape of AML blasts that can be targeted for immune therapy to reconstitute anticancer NK cell immunity in patients with AML.

 科研通智能强力驱动